 Yesterday was the hottest and most humid day of the summer, and the bees were feeling it big time.

-That’s the bees in Hive #1 bearding outside the hive.
+That’s the bees in one of my hives bearding outside the hive.
 (The Star Trek symbol is used as a distinctive homing marker for the bees.
-It probably doesn’t make any difference to them, but too bad.
-Here’s the same photo minus the Star Trek symbol.)
+It probably doesn’t make any difference to them, but too bad.)
 The photo was taken around 7:30am this morning.
 They were bearding twice as much last night.
 It was about 30°C (86°F) when I went to bed around 10:30pm.

-Hive #1 already has a screened inner cover and a ventilator rim to help with ventilation, but it looks like it could use a screened bottom board too.
+The hive already has a screened inner cover and a ventilation rim to help with ventilation, but it looks like it could use a screened bottom board too.
 I’m building one today and hope to have it installed soon.
-Hive #2, the foundationless hive, has a screened bottom board and it looked like this at the same time Hive #1 was bearding this morning.
+My foundationless hive has a screened bottom board and it looked like this at the same time Hive #1 was bearding this morning.